Our Man: Richard Holbrooke and the End of the American Century

 ABOUT THE AUTHOR:

 George Packer is a staff writer at The Atlantic and the author of The Unwinding: An Inner History of the New America, which was a New York Times best seller and winner of the 2013 National Book Award.
 His other nonfiction books include The Assassins' Gate: America in Iraq, a finalist for the 2006 Pulitzer Prize, and Blood of the Liberals, winner of the 2001 Robert F. Kennedy Book Award.
-A former staff writer at the New Yorker s also the author of two novels and a play, Betrayed, winner of the 2008 Lucille Lortel Award, and the editor of a two-volume edition of the essays of George Orwell.
+He is also the author of two novels and a play, Betrayed, winner of the 2008 Lucille Lortel Award, and the editor of a two-volume edition of the essays of George Orwell.

 BOOK SALES AND SIGNING:

 There will be a book signing directly after the talk, as well as copies of Our Man: Richard Holbrooke and the End of the American Century for sale.